chriswmartin/terminal_image/README.md

 ## Usage

 Run terminal_image with any number of images as arguments.
-You may specify enable 'color' or 'monochrome' output using the --colorspace flag and using the --width and --height flags you can alter the output dimensions.
+You may specify enable 'color', 'monochrome', or 'plaintext' output using the --colorspace flag and using the --width and --height flags you can alter the output dimensions.
 By default terminal_image will display input images in color at a size scaled to fit your currrent terminal window dimensions.

 ```bash
 terminal_image img                                                        # display an image in color scaled to fit your terminal window